hwayne/learntla-v2/docs/beginner/pluscal.rst

 .. note::

   The first column, ``diameter``, is the length of the longest behavior.
 If TLC found a thousand behaviors with length 2 and one with length 20, the diameter will be reported as 20.

+To make sure that you're following properly, you can check that that you got the same number of states and distinct states I did.
+In my case, I got :ss:`duplicates_fixed_input`; you should see that too.
+If you get a different number, you may have made a mistake in transcribing the spec.
+The states and distinct states make a partial "fingerprint" of the model.
+Going forward, whenever I show a spec, I'll list the states and distinct states of the model check under the code listing.

+.. note:: You'll get a different number than me if the spec *fails*, because TLC will terminate execution early.
+In that case, I will note that the modelcheck should fail when showing the code listing.

 .. index:: \in, variable definition